HackerPoet/Engine4D/README.md

 | `DIMS` | `4` | `5` |
 | `<D>` | `4D` | `5D` |
 | `<D-1>` | `3D` | `4D` |

+### Generate 3D Textures

+Unlike other assets in the engine, the example textures are not included due to their large size.
+You can generate them yourself by using `4D > Generate Textures` (this may take a few minutes).
+These 3D textures can be used with various shaders to create materials for your 4D Game.
+You can create your own custom textures using the tools I've provided in the `GenerateTextures.cs` script.

 ### Generate Groups